TN 46 (01-17)

 B. Procedure - Developing a child's capability

-If a minor child is legally under parental control, obtaining proof of the child's age will establish that the child is deemed incapable and requires a representative payee.
+If a minor child is legally under parental control, obtain proof of the child's age to establish that child is deemed incapable and requires a payee.

 1. What if a child is emancipated under State law?

 If the child is emancipated under State law, obtain a copy of the court order or evidence that the requirements of State law are met.